• Know the Risks

 If the driver is having a hard time staying awake:

 • Talk to him or her.
 Just as you should not swim alone, drivers should avoid driving alone for long distances.
-You can help by staying awake for the journey and help identify the warning signs of fatigue.
+You can help by staying awake for the journey and helping identify the warning signs of fatigue.

 • Turn on the radio and maybe even sing along with the music together.